 RESET IN and RESET OUT (Pin 36 and Pin 3) :

-RESET IN pin is used to hard reset the microprocessor.
-RESET IN works on active low signal.
+This pin is used for hard resting the microprocessor.
+It works on active low signal.
 When the signal on this pin is low for at least 3 clocking cycles, it forces the microprocessor to hard reset itself.
 Resetting the microprocessor means,

-- All the buses (data, address, control) are tri-stated.
+- Fourthly, All the buses (data, address, control) are tri-stated.

-- Gives HIGH output to RESET OUT pin.
+- Finally, Gives HIGH output to RESET OUT pin.

 RESET OUT is used to reset the peripheral devices and other ICs present on the circuit.
 It is an output signal.
 It works on active high signal.
 The output on this pin goes high whenever RESET IN is given low signal.
 The output remains high as long as RESET IN is kept low.